BlendiBylygbashi-eng/Papilledema-Classification/README.md

 The `utils` directory includes a method to isolate the optic disc based on pixel intensities.
 However, it's worth noting that this method provides preliminary results, and there's room for improvement.

 For enhanced accuracy in isolating the optic disc, a dedicated model might be beneficial.
 This specialized model can be trained to focus on isolating the optic disc, and its output can then be fed into our main classification model for better results.

+---

+## Required Libraries

+The implementation utilizes several Python libraries for data processing, modeling, and evaluation.
+Key libraries include:

+- TensorFlow (and Keras) for deep learning model creation and training.
+- OpenCV (cv2) for image processing.
+- Pandas and Numpy for data manipulation and mathematical computations.
+- Seaborn and Matplotlib for visualization.

+**Note:** For optimal performance and compatibility, it's recommended to run the provided scripts in a Google Colab environment.